piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 Optional, a reference to a [cert-manager `Issuer`](https://cert-manager.io/docs/concepts/issuer/) can be provided to let the operator create the required secret.

+If the referenced secret does not contain a `ca.crt` certificate of a certificate authority, a `caReference` pointing to a secondary `Secret` or `ConfigMap` resource can be configured.

 #### Example

 This example creates a manually provisioned TLS secret and references it in the